 The University of Iowa welcomes another academically accomplished cohort of students this fall.

 The University of Iowa continues to attract high-achieving students.
 This fall’s incoming first-year class has topped previous records with an average high school grade-point average (GPA) of 3.82.
-The average high school GPA for the classes of 2025 and 2024 were 3.81 and 3.78, respectively.
+The average high school GPA for the incoming classes of 2021 and 2020 were 3.81 and 3.78, respectively.

 It is also the third-largest incoming first-year class on record at 5,178 students, after 5,643 in the fall of 2016 and 5,241 in the fall of 2015.